Jordan Hoffman June 24, 2013

 Pitt felt no need to reconnect with the slobbering masses with a “Troy 2” after “The Tree of Life.”
 He jumped right into “Moneyball,” which is arguably the least rah-rah big game sports movie ever made.
 Some might argue it is the anti-sports movie, where the eggheads are the heroes and the determination of will, spirit and might are all coldly shoved aside against bloodless, cruel math.
 Hardly apple pie.

-I hope to God that Brad Pitt stays on this path and never looks back.
-We don’t need a “Mr. and Mrs. Smith 2.”
-He certainly has enough dough to live his life ten times over and if he wants to buy a new boat he can always do another Heineken ad or voice another film like “Megamind.”
-Because when all the US Weeklys are left floating amid the melted ice caps, we’ll still be talking about movies like “Jesse James” and “Tree of Life.”
-Who’d'a thunk it: from a pair of tight blue jeans to great art patronage.
+The reaction to “World War Z”‘s original cut is the decision of a mature, intelligent man – not some Hollywood haircut.
+And when all the US Weeklys are left floating amid the melted ice caps, we’ll still be talking about movies like “Jesse James” and “Tree of Life.”
+Who’d’a thunk it: from a pair of tight blue jeans to great art patronage.
 It’s a hell of a package.

-Categories: FeaturesTags: Brad pitt, Fight club, Killing Them Softly, Thelma and Louise, Twelve Monkeys
+Categories: FeaturesTags: Brad pitt, Fight club, Killing Them Softly, Thelma and Louise, Twelve Monkeys, World war z